quilime/hyperterra/README.md

 ## Software Abstract

-OpenGL Projection Graphics Software for the "Hyper Terra" series of projection sculptures by [@quilime](https://github.com/quilime) (Gabriel Dunne)
+OpenGL Projection graphics software coded in C++ using a linux dev branch of the [Cinder](http://libcinder.org/) framework.
+Created for "Hyper Terra", a series of projection sculptures by [@quilime](https://github.com/quilime) (Gabriel Dunne)

-The graphics elements depic an abstract landscape that can exist in any time or place on Earth.
-Lights are position at the Sun and Moon positions of that time and place, calculated by an [ephemeris](http://en.wikipedia.org/wiki/Ephemeris) table.
+3D graphics depic an abstract landscape that can exist in any time and lat/long on Earth.
+Lights are position at the Sun and Moon positions of that time and place, calculated by an [ephemeris](http://en.wikipedia.org/wiki/Ephemeris) table, via pyephem, a library for Python.

 ## Screenshots